fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ## 4. `declearn` auxiliary variables based `Optimizers`

-In this subsection, we will tae a look at some specific `Optimizers` that are built around `auxiliary variables`.
+In this subsection, we will take a look at some specific `Optimizers` that are built around `auxiliary variables`.

 ### 4.1.
 What is an auxiliary variable?